SumoLogic/sumologic-documentation/docs/cloud-security-analytics/introduction-to-cloud-security-analytics.md

 ## Build security analytics assets

 Using the following skills with Sumo Logic's core platform, build the infrastructure you need to be successful in Cloud Security Analytics:
-* write queries
+* Write queries
-* build dashboards
+* Build dashboards
-* create alerts
+* Create alerts

 Once your data is ingested, you’ll need to search and filter it to find log messages of interest for your security analytics.
 With field extraction rules (FERs) and scheduled searches, data processing and querying can be automated.
 Finally, once you've written these queries, you can visualize them with dashboards and create alerts based on certain thresholds.

 In addition to queries, dashboards, and alerts, Cloud Security Analytics offers many other features, including:
-* Integrations for common apps and services like AWS, Office365, SalesForce, and others
+* Integrations for common applications and services like AWS, Office365, SalesForce, and others
 * Threat intelligence and security from CrowdStrike, AWS GuardDuty, Cylance, Cisco, and others
-* Major compliance certifications, including PCI DSS, ISO 27001, and FedRAMP
+* Maintains major compliance certifications, including PCI DSS, ISO 27001, and FedRAMP
-* Built-in machine learning to help detect anomalies
 * Multi-cloud, hybrid cloud, and full stack security visibility

-These tools can help you detect threats.
+These tools can help you detect previously hidden threats.

 ## Explore Sumo Logic security features

 Queries are the core of Sumo Logic's data processing platform.
 With queries, you can display information in tables, visualize data in dashboards, and create automated alerts.
 Explore the following features to learn how to leverage queries for Cloud Security Analytics:
 * **Lookup tables**.
 Create lookup tables to enrich the log data received by Sumo Logic.
 See [Create a Lookup Table](/docs/search/lookup-tables/create-lookup-table/).
 * **Dashboards**.
 Dashboards to display a number of useful metrics in easy-to-read form to allow administrators to see system status at a glance.
-You can set up dashboards from scratch quickly.
+You can quickly set up custom dashboards from scratch.
 See [Create a Dashboard](/docs/dashboards-new/create-dashboard-new/).
 * **Alerts**.
-Automated alerts notify important personnel when something is amiss.
+Automated alerts notify important personnel when there may be a potential threat.
 Again, Sumo Logic's analytics platform makes it simple.
 You can learn how to set up an alert in just a few minutes.
 See [Create a Monitor](/docs/alerts/monitors/create-monitor/).